flame-engine/flame/README.md

 A collection of guides can be found [here](./tutorials).
 Note that these tutorials are based on the master branch.
 To make sure you are looking at the tutorials that work with your current version, select the correct version tag.

+This collection of guide is a working in progress, more guides will be added soon.

 We also offer a curated list of Games, Libraries and Articles over at [awesome-flame](https://github.com/flame-engine/awesome-flame).

 Note that some of the articles might be slightly outdated, but they are still useful.